shuuryou/f22pro/README.md

 1. In the command prompt, `cd` into `FSKAREN_3.2.2FT01005`
 1. Run `apktool b` to rebuild the APK file.
 It should return no errors.
 1. Run `keytool -genkey -v -keystore key.jks -keyalg RSA -keysize 2048 -validity 10000 -alias fskaren` and answer all the prompts (keytool is in the JDK program folder)
+1. Run `jarsigner -keystore key.jks fskaren.apk fskaren` (jarsigner is in the JDK program folder)
 1. Run `zipalign -v 4 FSKAREN_3.2.2FT01005\dist\FSKAREN_3.2.2FT01005.apk fskaren.apk`
-1. Run `jarsigner -keystore key.jks fskaren.apk fskaren` (jarsigner is in the JDK program folder)

 Now you can sideload `fskaren.apk` using onto the Duoqin F22 Pro using `adb install` or whatever method you prefer.
 The phone will complain that it was built for an old version of Android, but if you confirm all of those nag screens, it will work perfectly.
 Even kanji candidate selection using the center navigation button works without problems.

 #### What about LatinIME?

-I personally use [Traditional T9](https://codeberg.org/HenriDellal/TraditionalT9) ([compiled APK](https://web.archive.org/web/20200919201626/https://github.com/HenriDellal/TraditionalT9/releases/download/20190315/t9.apk)), but if you want to try Freetel's hacked LatinIME with T9 support, it can be patched as well.
+I use [Traditional T9](https://codeberg.org/HenriDellal/TraditionalT9) ([compiled APK](https://web.archive.org/web/20200919201626/https://github.com/HenriDellal/TraditionalT9/releases/download/20190315/t9.apk)), but if you want to try Freetel's hacked LatinIME with T9 support, it can be patched as well.
 It includes these dictionaries:

 * t9_pl.dict
 * t9_pt_br.dict